MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-introduction.md

 Security alerts for runtime workload in the clusters can be recognized by the `K8S.NODE_` prefix of the alert type.
 For a full list of the cluster level alerts, see the [reference table of alerts](alerts-containers.md).

-Defender for Containers also includes host-level threat detection with over 60 Kubernetes-aware analytics, AI, and anomaly detections based on your runtime workload.
+Defender for Containers includes threat detection with over 60 Kubernetes-aware analytics, AI, and anomaly detections based on your runtime workload.

-Defender for Cloud monitors the attack surface of multicloud Kubernetes deployments based on the [MITRE ATT&CK® matrix for Containers](https://www.microsoft.com/security/blog/2021/04/29/center-for-threat-informed-defense-teams-up-with-microsoft-partners-to-build-the-attck-for-containers-matrix/), a framework developed by the [Center for Threat-Informed Defense](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/) in close partnership with Microsoft.
+Defender for Cloud monitors the attack surface of multicloud Kubernetes deployments based on the [MITRE ATT&CK&reg; matrix for Containers](https://www.microsoft.com/security/blog/2021/04/29/center-for-threat-informed-defense-teams-up-with-microsoft-partners-to-build-the-attck-for-containers-matrix/), a framework developed by the [Center for Threat-Informed Defense](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/) in close partnership with Microsoft.

 ## Learn more